jmahler/CSCI-21-Programs-Algorithms-2/README.md

 -----------

 This project is a game of virtual pets.
-The goal is to keep the pets fed before they die.
+The goal is to keep them fed so they don't starve.

 DESIGN
 ------

 The purpose of this project is to continue to learn more about the basics of object oriented design in C++ [[lab2][lab2]].
-Things such as constructors, destructors, dynamic memory, etc.
+Specifically dynamic memory with new, delete.

  [lab2]: http://foobt.net/csci21/S3513_11/labs/lab2.html

 This implementation is a very basic vanilla version implementing exactly what is required and no more.
-For a more interesting version see the branch 'master' on [[Github:Project02][prj2]].
+For a more elaborate version see the branch 'master' on [[Github:Project02][prj2]].

   [prj2]: https://github.com/jmahler/CSCI-21-Programs-Algorithms-2-project02